Mvwestbury/Dstats-topology-test/README.md

 # Dstats-topology-test
-Basic scripts for filtering and plotting ABBA/BABA or D-statistics outputs to test for population structure
+Basic scripts for filtering and plotting ABBA/BABA or D-statistics outputs to test for population structure.
+D-statistics uses a predefined topology of (((H1,H2), H3), Outgroup) which we can leverage for population structure analyses.

 ## Background
 D-statistics is most commonly used to find evidence of gene flow, represented by a high D-score, a high D-score can also be caused by more recent common ancestry brought about by an incorrect predefined topology.